dropseed/commitstat/README.md

 # commitstat

-A CI tool for reporting and comparing stats on commits.
-It can parse a stat from a file or stdin, check whether the number has increased or decreased, and then report a pass/fail status.
+A CI tool for reporting and comparing stats on commits and pull requests.
+It can parse a stat from a file or stdin, check whether the number has increased or decreased from the previous commit or main branch, and then report a pass/fail status on GitHub.

 Can be used to check test coverage, typing coverage, file sizes, and more.